SethRobertson/GitBestPractices/0main.md

     This is cutting your safety belt.

+* use git as a backup tool

+    Yes people have done it successfully, but usually with lots of scripts around it and with some toothing pains.
+Git was not written as a dedicated backup tool, and such tools do exist.

+* use git as a web deployment tool

+    Yes it can be done in a sufficiently simple/non-critical environment with something like
+    http://toroid.org/ams/git-website-howto to help.
+However, this
+    does not give you atomic updates, synchronized db updates, or other accouterments of an industrial deployment system.

 * commit large binary files (when possible)

     Large is currently relative to the amount of free RAM you have.